jayleenli/Data-Structures-and-Algorithms-Notes/DataStructsNAlgorithms/Graphs.md

 of x in the DFS of G—otherwise, v would finish after x.

 Therefore, there is a path from x to v, and the proof is complete.

+__This is the way the book says to do it__
+To prove that this algorithm works, we must show that if two vertices v and w are in the same depth-first spanning tree of R, there must be paths from v to w and from w to v.
+Equivalently, we can show that if x is the root of the depth-first spanning tree of Gr containing v, then there is a path from x to v and from v to x.
+Applying the same logic to w would then give a path from x to w and from w to x.
+These paths would imply paths from v to w and w to v (going through x).

+Since v is a descendant of x in R’s depth-first spanning tree, there is a path from x to v in R and thus a path from v to x in G. Furthermore, since x is the root, x has the higher postorder number from the first depth-first search.
+Therefore, during the first depth-first search, all the work processing v was completed before the work at x was completed.
+Since there is a path from v to x, it follows that v must be a descendant of x in the spanning tree for G—otherwise v would finish after x.
+This implies a path from x to v in G and completes the proof.